ublox-rs/ublox/README.md

 no_std Support
 ==============

-This library supports no_std environments, with two caveats about the `Parser` traits:
+This library supports no_std environments with a deterministic-size `Parser`.
+See the documentation for more information.
-- You must have a global allocator configured, and
-- If your device is "poorly behaved" (i.e. is not a real u-blox GPS device but a maliciously designed device), then the amount of memory allocated can grow up to 64K.

-A deterministic-memory `Parser` implementation is on the roadmap.